Britain and France to call for UN safe zone around Kabul airport

 Dominic Raab, the foreign secretary, who was widely criticised for being on holiday during the early part of the crisis, is meanwhile set to hold diplomatic meetings over the coming days on how to deal with the Taliban.

-He is expected to echo the prime minister's call over the weekend that the international response will be based on the de fact Afghan government's actions rather than words – with assurances sought on education for women and girls, safe passage for refugees, and a rejection of international terror groups.
+He is expected to echo the prime minister’s call over the weekend that the international response will be based on the de facto Afghan government’s actions rather than words – with assurances sought on education for women and girls, safe passage for refugees, and a rejection of international terror groups.

-But it is the issue of how to help those who missed the last flight RAF out that is likely to be the most urgent priority.
-The Foreign Office overnight on Sunday confirmed that the UN proposal outlined by Mr Macron was being pursued.
+But it is the issue of how to help those who missed the last RAF flight out that is likely to be the most urgent priority.
+On Sunday the Foreign Office confirmed that the UN proposal outlined by Mr Macron was being pursued.

 The UK’s UN ambassador is expected to raise the safe zone proposal with her counterparts from the four other permanent member countries of the UN Security Council, China, France, Russia, and the United States.
 Diplomatic sources say that meeting is expected to take place late on Monday evening in New York.

-Back in Westminster Labour's shadow foreign secretary Lisa Nandy has written to Foreign Secretary Mr Raab to explain how Labour MPs alone had 5,000 cases of Afghans potentially elegible to come to Britain in their inboxes – amid reports that the FCO had been ignoring emails from those trying to get out.
+Back in Westminster, Labour’s shadow foreign secretary Lisa Nandy has written to foreign secretary Mr Raab, asking him to explain how Labour MPs alone had 5,000 cases of Afghans potentially elegible to come to Britain in their inboxes – amid reports that the FCO had been ignoring emails from those trying to get out.

-She warned the Government was working with a "serious underestimate" when it suggests that just 1,000 people were eligible to come.
+She warned that the government was working with a “serious underestimate” when it suggested that just 1,000 people were eligible to come.

 She said: “My office is currently tracking cases related to 5,000 people from Labour MPs alone, including British nationals, high-profile public figures, people with serious disabilities and children separated from their families, which may give a sense of the complexity of evacuation.”